-Changes in sexual risk taking with antiretroviral treatment: Influence of context and gender norms in Mombasa, Kenya
+Changes in sexual risk taking with antiretroviral treatment: Influence of context and gender norms in Mombasa, Kenya (HTML)

 Sarna,Avina; Chersich,Matthew F.; Okal,Jerry; Luchters,Stanley; Mandaliya,Kishorchandra N.; Rutenberg,Naomi; Temmerman,Marleen